The Centre at Salisbury: 2008 renovations

 The Centre at Salisbury completed a partial renovation in 2008, focused on the mall's center court.
-New kiosks and seating were added for The Coffee Beanery and Auntie Anne's Pretzels.
-The decorative water fountains, bridges, and planters were completely removed.
+New kiosks and seating were added for Coffee Beanery and Auntie Anne's, while the decorative water fountains, bridges, and planters were completely removed.

 A children's play area and guest services desk were added to the hallway between center court and Sears.
 The food court received minor updates.
 Other changes included the addition of plush seating, energy-efficient lighting, and Wi-Fi.
 A Daily Times editorial said the mall's renovations were "far more than a skin-deep cosmetic facelift" because they "focus[ed] on amenities only a mall can offer" such as "comfortable seating and a welcoming ambiance".